-The reasons for placing ADU on accreditation probation status pertains to administrative and assessment standards.
+The reasons for placing AHU on accreditation probation status pertains to administrative and assessment standards.
 While we are disappointed with the probationary status, students will be reassured to know:

 The content and quality of the curricular instruction is not in question.

 This does not affect currently enrolled, admitted, and prospective students on their journey toward program completion.

 Students can continue to apply, matriculate, graduate, take board examinations, obtain state licensing, and practice medicine.